open-vianu/vianu/README.md

 - **Lasa**: A tool for phonetic comparison of novel drug names with authorized ones from different locations.
 - **FraudCrawler**: A data ingestion and transformation pipeline for real-world healthcare data.
 - **DrugSafetyCompare**: A tool to search for published drug labels and compare their safety profiles.
+[See in action](https://huggingface.co/spaces/vianu/drugsafetycompare)

 ## Installation